 - Cocoa powder (unsweetened, but see below for substitute)

-- Maple syrup (or sweetener of choice – a liquid sweetener is best)
+- Maple syrup (or sweetener of choice – a liquid sweetener such as vanilla syrup is best)

 - Pure vanilla extract (this is optional, but a lovely flavor booster)

 - Espresso (I’ll show you how to brew an espresso shot with or without a machine.
 Feel free to substitute very strong coffee if that’s all you have!
 Regular coffee will work as well if you don’t mind the coffee flavor being weaker.)